renekreijveld/macOS_PHP_local_development/README.md

 - Option to disable/enable Xdebug.
 - SSL certificates on all local websites installed automatically.
 - Mailpit for easy email testing.
-- Scripts to add and delete local websites and databases and to start, stop and restart the development stack.
+- A large number of commandline scripts are installed to make life easy for you.
+For example scripts to add and delete local websites and databases, scripts to backup websites and databases and scripts to start, stop and restart the development stack.
-- A comprehensive set of bash scripts tweaked for local Joomla!
-CMS website development.
+- Everything is well documented in the Localhost landing page.

 If you already have a Homebrew based PHP development setup: do not worry.
 The installer script creates backups of all configuration files it installs.